derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-24/08/2024 16:16:05 : 3 Database Admins walked into a NoSQL bar.
+25/08/2024 16:16:37 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Speed dating is useless.
-5 minutes is not enough to properly explain the benefits of the Unix philosophy.
+An SQL query goes into a bar, walks up to two tables and asks, 'Can I join you?'
 <!-- replace-with-joke ends -->